José Sá: Youth

 Sá represented Portugal at the 2013 FIFA U-20 World Cup.
 He played all the matches and minutes in Turkey, in an eventual round-of-16 exit.

 On 6 August 2013, Sá received his first call-up to the under-21 team, for a friendly game with Switzerland.
 He featured in the second half of the 5–2 win, on the 14th.
 Sá was first choice at the 2015 UEFA European Under-21 Championship, keeping clean sheets in all games but one as the national side finished in second place in the Czech Republic; in the final, he saved from Sweden's Abdul Khalili in the penalty shootout following a goalless draw at the Eden Arena.

 Senior

 On 25 May 2017, Sá was called to the full side for the first time, being named by manager Fernando Santos in a provisional 24-man squad for that year's FIFA Confederations Cup.
 Still uncapped, he was part of the squad that won the 2019 UEFA Nations League Finals on home soil in June but did not make an appearance.

 Sá was chosen for the 2022 FIFA World Cup in Qatar.

+On 16 November 2023, Sá made his debut for Portugal's senior team, starting in a 2–0 away victory over Liechtenstein in a qualifying match for UEFA Euro 2024.